luapower/website/www/md/philosophy.md

 to consume in the learning phase.
 In the case of a module distribution, the structure of a package is the same for all packages.
 Thus the juxtaposition of files from many modules doesn't make things less organized.
-If you feel uneasy about a long flat list of files, try downloading them into separate directories first and use that for a while, then move them into a single directory, one by one, slowly. :)
+If you feel uneasy about a long flat list of files, try `./git -all make-hardlinks` and inspect the contents of packages from the `_git` directory.

 Philosophy aside, having all the modules in the same directory is the way `require()` works by default, which means there's no need to add a custom